-- Transaction costs including advisory services attributable to a captive solar PV plant (Type 1 project); or - 2.
+- 1. Transaction costs including advisory services attributable to a captive solar PV plant at a site with a total installed capacity not exceeding 1 MWp (Type 1 project); or - 2.
 Costs associated with creating a financing vehicle or a financing instrument dedicated to captive solar PV projects (Type 2 project); or - 3.
 Capacity building, trainings or certification initiatives of scope, with a specific focus on captive solar PV financing (Type 3 project).